ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/netlify-github-oauth.md

 [^authentication]: Authentication is the basis for securing data and content online.
 It enables a client and/or server to assert the ownership of a credential before allowing a user to access confidential information.
 [^scoped]: Scopes let you specify exactly what type of access you need.
 Scopes limit access for OAuth tokens.
+[^oauthflows]: [Diagrams and Movies of All Oauth Flows](https://darutk.medium.com/diagrams-and-movies-of-all-the-oauth-2-0-flows-194f3c3ade85) by Takahiko Kawasaki (May 26, 2017)